reidlai/cloudedge-template/README.md

 ### Overview

-The Vibetics CloudEdge platform provides a **6-layer secure baseline infrastructure** designed for cloud-agnostic deployments.
+The Vibetics CloudEdge platform provides a **modular secure baseline infrastructure** with 9 configurable components designed for cloud-agnostic deployments.
 This MVP (Feature 001) focuses on establishing the foundational security and networking layers with a demo Cloud Run backend for validation.

 **Current MVP Scope**: